 The Oak Trees That Were Saved From North Claiborne Avenue

-Thanks to an introduction facilitated by Dr. Ingrid Labat, on November 25th, 2019 CAHP Documentary Director / Producer Katherine Cecil met Mr. Milton Reese, member of SoulNola and the Louisiana Live Oak Society.
+Thanks to an introduction facilitated by Dr. Ingrid Labat, November 25, 2019 CAHP Documentary Director / Producer Katherine Cecil met Mr. Milton Reese, member of SoulNola and the Louisiana Live Oak Society.
 Mr. Reese had sought assistance from the Louisiana Live Oak Society in order to explain the discrepancy between the ages of the Lake Vista oak trees, and the answer came from their files.

 The late Beau Bassich (d.
 2015), Executive Director to the City Park Board and a resident of Lake Vista, told Coleen Landry of the Louisiana Live Oak Society that Ms. Ruth Douglas Voelkel’s love of live oak trees and outrage at the construction of the I-10 through Tremé prompted her to save over a hundred of the oak trees that once graced N. Claiborne Avenue.
 Thanks to trucks and equipment from the Douglas Warehouses, Ms. Voelkel and her team removed as many of the N. Claiborne oak trees as possible to save them from obliteration.
 Mr. Reese said “Driving around on streets that at the time led to the Lakefront from N. Claiborne yields many dozens of candidates that likely came from there as well”.